Circus Animal Cookie Ice Cream (No Churn)

 - 1 15 oz can sweetened condensed milk (I used organic)

 - pinch of salt, about 1/8 – 1/4 teaspoon

 - 1 1/2 cups Circus Animal Cookies, rough chopped

 - nonpareils or other sprinkles for the top

-- Add your vanilla bean paste (or extract) about half way through, scrape down sides while you are at it.
+- Start by whipping cream until stiff peaks form.
+Add vanilla bean paste (or extract) about half way through, scrape down sides while you are at it.

-- Add a pinch of salt, yep just a touch and it will add depth of your flavors.
+- Slowly pour in your sweetened condensed milk and mix into the whipped cream, mix until combined.
+Add a pinch of salt, yep just a touch and it will add depth of your flavors.

-- Spoon mixture into a loaf pan or a quart sized glass container.
+- Chop up your animal cookies, just a good rough chop.
+Gently fold the crushed cookies into the cream and condensed milk mixture.
+Spoon mixture into a loaf pan or a quart sized glass container.
 Smooth out and if desired, sprinkle with nonpareils or sprinkles.